-- note that the Bill reduces the duration of a firearms licence from 10 years to five years to enable the more regular reassessment of people against the fit and proper test, while grandfathering 10 year licences that were issued or applied for before 23 July 2019; - 3. agree that the Bill specifies that existing licence holders whose licences do not expire before the Act comes into force (but who apply anyway), and new licence applicants, will obtain a 10 year licence that will revert to a five year licence when the licensing provisions comes into force;

-- 4. agree that the limb on the Purpose Statement outlining that everybody works together to promote and protect personal and public safety not be drafted in the Bill, as it could create a risk of Courts interpreting provisions of the Act in ways not intended; - 5. agree that the other policy amendments that have arisen as part of the drafting process, including those that impact on how the Act binds the Crown, set out in Appendix 1, be included in the Bill;
+- 2. note that the Bill reduces the duration of a firearms licence from 10 years to five years to enable the more regular reassessment of people against the fit and proper test, while grandfathering 10 year licences that were issued or applied for before 23 July 2019 - 3. agree that, to avoid an influx of applications for 10 year licences prior to the Act coming into force, the Bill specifies that existing licence holders whose licences expire after policy announcements were made on 22 July 2019 and before the Act comes into force will be able to obtain a 10 year licence; - 4. agree that, subject to recommendation 3, people who apply or reapply for a licence after 22 July 2019 will be issued with a 10 year licence as is required by the law, but the 10 year licence will revert to a five year licence when the licensing provisions comes into force; - 5. agree to remove having a protection order made against a person as a licence disqualification criterion, and instead include it as part of the additional discretionary indicators that may be taken into account in determining whether a person is fit and proper to have a licence; - 6. agree that the limb on the Purpose Statement outlining that everybody works together to promote and protect personal and public safety not be drafted in the Bill, as it could create a risk of Courts interpreting provisions of the Act in ways not intended; - 7. agree that the other policy amendments that have arisen as part of the drafting process, including those that impact on how the Act binds the Crown, set out in Appendix 1, be included in the Bill: